NorwoodAndBrixtonFoodbank/nbf-website/README.md

 ## Technology stack

-* Supabase for hosting (PostgreSQL database, custom authentication)
+* Supabase for hosting the backend (PostgreSQL database, custom authentication)
 * NextJS for full-stack application ('App Router')
 * Styled Components for CSS (CSS-in-JS)
 * Material UI for component library
 * Cypress for both component unit tests and integration tests (may add Jest in the future!)
+* AWS Amplify for hosting the frontend website
+* AWS CloudWatch for logging errors and warnings

 ## Prerequisite
 - You need Docker installed.
 The easiest way to get started is to download [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 If you are using Windows, you may have to run `net localgroup docker-users <your_softwire_username> /ADD` as an administrator to add yourself to the docker-users group, where `<your_softwire_username>` is your non-admin Softwire username.